 - Infection leading to bone loss around the implant

-How to Prevent Implant Loosening
+How to Keep Your Implant from Loosening

 Choosing an experienced dental implant specialist ensures proper placement and evaluation of bone density before surgery.
 If necessary, bone grafting can be performed to strengthen the jawbone.
 Patients should also avoid chewing hard foods and wear a nightguard if they grind their teeth.